MansoorAlawadhi/Timed-Switch/README.md

 ![Alt text](Equation1.jpeg)

-with my circuit a 100uF capacitor and a 1K resistoe gives an RC time constant od 100ms, our activation voltage is > 2.8
+with the given circuit a 100uF capacitor and a 1K resistor gives an RC time constant of 100ms, with the activation voltage of 2.85V (Vtarget) the resulting time to trigger the switch takes 51.8ms